Mrs Dalloway

 Σχετικά με το ebook

 On a perfect June morning, Clarissa Dalloway – fashionable, worldly, wealthy, an accomplished hostess – sets off to buy flowers for the party she will host that evening.
-She is preoccupied with thoughts of the present and memories of the past, and from her interior monologue emerge the people who have touched her life.
+As she goes about her day, her thoughts drift between the present and memories of the past, revealing the people who have touched her life.
 On the same day, Septimus Warren Smith, a shell-shocked survivor of the Great War, commits suicide, and casual mention of his death at the party provokes in Clarissa thoughts of her own isolation and loneliness.

-Bold and experimental, Virginia Woolf's Mrs Dalloway is a landmark in twentieth-century fiction and a book that gets better and better with every reading.
+Bold and experimental, Virginia Woolf's Mrs Dalloway is a landmark in twentieth-century fiction that gets better with every reading.
+This elegant Macmillan Collector's Library edition features an afterword by editor and publisher Anna South.

-Designed to appeal to the booklover, the Macmillan Collector's Library is a series of beautiful gift editions of much loved classic titles.
-Macmillan Collector's Library are books to love and treasure.
+Part of the Macmillan Collector's Library, a series of beautiful clothbound gift editions of classic titles designed to appeal to booklovers and ideal to treasure.

 Βαθμολογίες και αξιολογήσεις